Karolína Plíšková: 2021: Wimbledon final, fifth consecutive WTA Finals, back to top 3

-At the 2021 French Open Plíšková partnered with twin sister Kristýna and reached the quarterfinals of a Grand Slam in doubles for the first time in their careers when playing together.
+At the 2021 French Open, Plíšková partnered with twin sister Kristýna and reached the quarterfinals of a Grand Slam in doubles for the first time in their careers when playing together.
 She had less success in singles after she was upset by Sloane Stephens in the second round.

 Her struggles continued into the year's grass season.
-She headed to the Eastbourne International tournament as the defending champion, but crashed out in the first round to Camila Giorgi in straight sets.
+She headed to the Eastbourne International tournament as the defending champion, but crashed out in the first round to Camila Giorgi, in straight sets.
 As a result, she left the top 10 in the WTA rankings for the first time since August 2016.
 However, Plíšková's fortunes turned around at the 2021 Wimbledon Championships.
-She reached the quarterfinals and semifinals for the first time at this Major, defeating wildcard Ludmilla Samsonova and Viktorija Golubic respectively.
-With her quarterfinal victory, Plíšková had reached the semifinal stage or better of all 4 Grand Slams and became the sixth active female player to have reached all the Majors semis after Serena and Venus Williams, Victoria Azarenka, Simona Halep, and Kim Clijsters.
+She reached the quarterfinals and semifinals for the first time at this major, defeating wildcard Ludmilla Samsonova and Viktorija Golubic respectively.
+With her quarterfinal victory, Plíšková had reached the semifinal stage or better of all four Grand Slam events and became the sixth active female player to have reached all the majors semifinals after Serena and Venus Williams, Victoria Azarenka, Simona Halep, and Kim Clijsters.
 She went on to reach her first Wimbledon final and second ever Grand Slam final since the 2016 US Open after defeating second seed Aryna Sabalenka in three sets.
-She was later defeated by Ashleigh Barty in the final 3–6, 7–6, 3–6, but by being runner-up, she returned to the top 10.
+She was later defeated by Ashleigh Barty in the final, 6–3, 6–7, 6–3, but by finishing runner-up, she returned to the top 10.

 In late July, Plíšková made her first Olympics appearance at the 2020 Summer Olympics and was the fifth seed going into the singles tournament.
 She eased past Alizé Cornet in straight sets and Carla Suárez Navarro in three sets, but lost to Camila Giorgi in the third round in straight sets.